MuriloLCN/Tetris-Mobile-RRBot/README.md

 ### - Intended things for the future

-Rework file storage system -> Make every server have it's own file and only have it be loaded when needed.

 Store Discord.py classes as a whole -> Reduce needs to make API calls using client.fetch_<something>()

 Rework radar graph generation -> Completely fix memory leak.

-Rework private data storage and access -> Make it more secure and need special keys for it.

-Rewrite old code.

 See what features can be implemented or discarded in future game updates.